marsel-khusnutdin/M-Ligue/README.md

 ## Problem statement

 Our team has been participating in these online tournaments for almost a year, with games taking place weekly.
-While each game has its own result table, there is no summary table aggregating results across games—something commonly found in recurring, championship-style competitions.
+While each game has its own result table, there is no summary table aggregating results across games, which is something commonly found in recurring, championship-style competitions.

 What interests me most is understanding how our team performs in terms of question difficulty: